observatorium/rndr/README.md

 # renderer defines the rendering engine.
 renderer:
   jsonnet:
-    # function represents a local or absolute path to .jsonnet file with
+    # functions represent a local or absolute paths to .jsonnet files with
-    # single `function(values) {` to be an entry point for jsonnet template.
+    # single `function(values) {` that renders manifests in right order.
-    function: hellosvc.libsonnet
+    # Each function's manifests will be part of different groups allowing parallel rollout if requested.
+    functions: [hellosvc.libsonnet]
 #  or
 #  helm:
 #    chart: prometheus